 One of the major fears preschoolers have is fear of the unknown.
-Your child should be told of surgery several days before the procedure and perhaps even visit the hospital for a tour.
-Many hospitals will allow you and your child to visit.
-Touring the hospital before surgery can help your child see the sights, sounds, and events he or she will experience the day of surgery.
-It can help your child learn about the hospital, and gives him or her time to talk about concerns and questions he or she may have.
+Tell your child about the surgery several days before the procedure and perhaps even visit the hospital for a tour.
+Many hospitals will allow you and your child to visit before surgery.
+This can help your child see the sights, sounds, and events he or she will experience the day of surgery.
+It can help your child learn about the hospital, and it gives him or her time to talk about concerns and questions he or she may have.
 Contact the hospital's child life department for this service.

-Give very simple explanations and be careful of the words that you use.
-For example, say, "The doctor is going to fix your arm."
-Do not say, "The doctor is going to make a cut on your arm."
+Give very simple explanations, and be careful of the words that you use.
+For example, say, "The healthcare provider is going to fix your arm."
+Do not say, "The healthcare provider is going to make a cut on your arm."
 If you describe anesthesia as "being put to sleep," your preschooler may think of a family pet that died and wonder if he or she will die, too.
-A better way to phrase it might be: "A doctor will help you sleep (a different kind of sleep than how you sleep at night) during the operation, and he or she will wake you up after it is over."
+A better way to phrase it might be: "A healthcare provider will help you sleep (a different kind of sleep than how you sleep at night) during the operation, and he or she will wake you up after it is over."

 Your child may enjoy reading books about the hospital with the family.

 Allow your child to help pack his or her own suitcase.
 Bringing a favorite security item, pictures of family and pets, and a special toy can be very comforting.